1Computer1/discord.js-frameworks-comparison/README.md

 The module system of a framework is how the framework structures its modules.
 This includes how new modules (e.g. commands) are created and loaded.

-Less obvious criterias:
-- Initializing is a module method or function run once ready (so client/caches are available) used to cache module variables/properties.

 | **Module System** | [**Akairo**](https://www.npmjs.com/package/discord-akairo) | [**Commando**](https://www.npmjs.com/package/discord.js-commando) | [**Handles**](https://www.npmjs.com/package/discord-handles) | [**Klasa**](https://www.npmjs.com/package/klasa) | [**Komada**](https://www.npmjs.com/package/komada) | [**YAMDBF**](https://www.npmjs.com/package/yamdbf) |
 | --- | :-: | :-: | :-: | :-: | :-: | :-: |
 | Classes | ✓ | ✓ | ? | ✓ | ? | ? |